 The bobcat, on the other hand, has smaller ears, which are set further back on its head.

 The legs of the bobcat are shorter and more muscular, while the lynx’s legs are taller and skinnier.

 The paws of a lynx are also bigger compared to those of a bobcat.

-A lynx will have a shorter tail in comparison to that of a bobcat.
+A lynx’s tail is shorter in comparison to that of a bobcat’s tail.

 And the final difference is about the back.

 A bobcat will have a straight back while a lynx often has an arched back.